aabiswas/aabiswas.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
   - Machine Learning
-  - Deep Learning Learning
+  - Deep Learning
-  - Predictive Modeling in Healthcare
-  - Computational health informatics
-  - Explainable Artificial Intelligence
+  - Health Informatics
+  - Human-Computer Interaction

 # Education to show in About widget
 education: